 Economic Development in Rural Wisconsin

-On Wednesday, October 26, and Thursday, October 27, 2011, the Federal Reserve Bank of Chicago, CAP Services, Inc., Community Bankers of Wisconsin, U.S. Department of Agriculture Rural Development, U.S. Small Business Administration and the Wisconsin Housing and Economic Development Authority will co-sponsor a conference entitled "Economic Development in Rural Wisconsin: Developing a 21st Century Response to Compete in Today’s Global Marketplace."
-The purpose of the conference is to explore and discuss policies that speed, strengthen and enhance economic development in Wisconsin's rural areas to increase their competitiveness and support new market development in today's global economy.
+On Wednesday, October 26, and Thursday, October 27, 2011, the Federal Reserve Bank of Chicago, CAP Services, Inc., Community Bankers of Wisconsin, U.S. Department of Agriculture Rural Development, U.S. Small Business Administration and the Wisconsin Housing and Economic Development Authority co-sponsored a conference entitled "Economic Development in Rural Wisconsin: Developing a 21st Century Response to Compete in Today’s Global Marketplace."
+The purpose of the conference explored and discussed policies that speed, strengthen and enhance economic development in Wisconsin's rural areas to increase their competitiveness and support new market development in today's global economy.

 Supporting the flow of loans to creditworthy small businesses and farms is a crucial step in bolstering economic recovery and job creation.
 The economic recovery began in June 2009, but has borrowing to small businesses and farms rebounded as well?
 Are bank lending standards and terms easing or constricting?
 What about the demand for credit?
 Panelists will discuss the latest data, developments and their impact on the availability of credit to, and demand from, small businesses and farms.

 Entrepreneurs are engines of creativity and innovation vital to our economic growth.
 Consequently, entrepreneurs are disproportionately responsible for job growth in industrialized economies and for rising standards of living.
 However, for the past several decades, Wisconsin has ranked well below the national average for new firms launched.
 Panelists will discuss Wisconsin’s entrepreneurial environment and how leaders who create economic policies can strive to encourage the pioneering innovation and risk taking of entrepreneurs.